Elizebeth Smith Friedman: World War II

 During World War II, Friedman's Coast Guard unit was transferred to the Navy, where they were the principal U.S. source of intelligence on Operation Bolívar, the clandestine German network in South America.
 Prior to the Japanese attack on Pearl Harbor that brought the U.S. into the war, there was concern that Germany could eventually attack the U.S. via Latin America.
-The Nazi authorities also saw Latin America as a potential opportunity to outflank the U.S. While the FBI was given responsibility for countering this threat, at the time, the one U.S. agency with staff experienced in detecting and monitoring clandestine spy transmissions was the Coast Guard, due to its earlier work against smugglers, and Friedman's team was its sole cryptoanalytic asset.
+The Nazi authorities also saw Latin America as a potential opportunity to outflank the U.S. While the FBI was given responsibility for countering this threat, at the time, the one U.S. agency with staff experienced in detecting and monitoring clandestine spy transmissions was the Coast Guard, due to its earlier work against smugglers, and Friedman's team was its sole cryptanalytic asset.

 Friedman's team remained the primary U.S. code-breakers assigned to the South American threat, and they solved numerous cipher systems used by the Germans and their local sympathizers, including three separate Enigma machines.
 According to cables between Britain's Bletchley Park and Washington, D.C. at the time, the two organizations exchanged solutions.
 The Bletchley Park section that solved the spy Enigmas was known as ISK, Intelligence Service Knox, and the American section was the Friedman's Coast Guard Cryptanalytic Unit 387.
 The two sections worked independently and ended up solving the machines around the same time.
 One turned out to be an unrelated Swiss network, but the other two were used by Johannes Siegfried Becker (codename: ’’Sargo’’), the SS agent who headed the operation, to communicate with Germany.
 Regarding Becker, biographer Jason Fagone states: “Elizebeth was his nemesis.
 She successfully tracked him where every other law enforcement agency and intelligence agencies failed.
 She did what the FBI could not do.”
 After the spy ring was broken, Argentina, Bolivia and Chile broke with the Axis powers and supported the Allies.